msheliga1/uriHW19PWATextEd/README.md

             After NPM run start tried editing file and saving.
 Changes do not auto pop-up.
 Then tried refreshing incognito.
 No changes.
 Tried new incognito window.
 No Changes.
             Summary: NPM run start NEVER updates until restarted.
+        => Tried adding hmr
+            - Added to webpack 2 places per Act 11.
+Added to src/js/index.js at bottom.
+            - New command "npm run hmr".
+Used same cmds as npm run start:dev, but with --only at end.
+                    "hmr": "webpack-dev-server --only".
+            - This doesn't work.
+If one runs npm run build, then "npm run hmr" page updates.
+            => Saved index.html w "MJS5".
+Invoked "npm run hmr".
+Server starts and page comes up but at localhost:8080.
+Noticed that Act 11 also had 8080 opened.
+                Page has no service worker error.
+                - Tried going to 3000, but still getting very old page.
+(Cache issues.)
+                - Tried going to incognito 3000.
+Still has "MJS3".
+                => Seems like we MUST have an npm run build BEFORE starting server, whether hmr or not.
+                - Add console.log to src/js/index.js, but this is almost for sure already working.
+Does not display in terminal.
+                - Added build to "npm run hmr" package.json script.
+This runs the build, displays the 8080 page with the same err as before.
+The 3000 page has been updated.
+        ==> NET result.
+HMR is a major PITA.
+After about 3 hours of videos and guessing, it's well past time to give up for now and move on.
+Maybe the service-worker issues is corrected by other steps.
+        ==> Try adding service Worker.

     Now Add service worker (cache) and manifest.